Hwajeong station (Goyang)

-Hwajeong Station is a station on the Ilsan Line in Goyang, Gyeonggi-do.
+Hwajeong Station is a station on Seoul Subway Line 3 in Goyang, Gyeonggi Province.
 It boasts the highest ridership out of all stations on the Ilsan Line section of Line 3.
 The District Office of Deogyang-gu is located to the north.
 It is located in the heart of a thriving zone for shopping and restaurants with E-Mart, Lotte Mart, and McDonald's located near the station.